Super Nasal-Oral Ratiometry System

 SNORS 3D

 SNORS 3D uses an animated 3D model of the vocal tract to illustrate velopharyngeal closure and the resultant nasal and oral airflows.
-The display also shows nasal airflow, oral airflow, and aerodynamic nasalance numerically.
-Both real-time and off-line analysis are supported.
+Nasal airflow, oral airflow, and aerodynamic nasalance are also displayed numerically.

 The animated 3D model consists of the lips, teeth, tongue, lower jaw, hard palate, soft palate and uvula.
 The transparency of these articulators can be adjusted to reveal hidden structures, and the model can be rotated 360°.
 Airflow illustrates the difference between nasal, oral, voiced and voiceless sounds.